newscorp-ghfb/NewsKit/docs/scripts.md

 * `test:unit:site` -> runs the unit tests on the site folder.

-* `test:unit:codemod` -> runs the unit tests on the codemod folder.

 * `test:visual:comps:ci` -> starts the local storybook and runs the applitools storybook tests afterwards.

 * `e2e:build` -> builds the end to end tests.